"When Can I Retire?" and "How much do I need?" are two of the most common questions we hear as we meet with clients.

-• You own your home: Carrying debts into retirement can be a crippler.
-Living on a reduced cash flow in retirement and having to spend most of it on debt servicing can impact your ability to enjoy things in retirement.
-Downsizing can be an option, but the reality is most people downsize into a small, yet nicer home of equivalent value.
+- You own your home: Carrying debts into retirement can be a crippler.
+Living on a reduced cash flow in retirement and having to spend most of it towards debt servicing can impact your ability to enjoy things in retirement.
+Downsizing can be an option, but the reality is most people downsize into a smaller, yet nicer home of equivalent value.

-• Your children are financially independent: Hopefully, they are at a point where you no longer need not worry about them financially.
-If you are still helping fund schooling, housing or other expenses, you may not be ready for reduced income in retirement.
+- Your children are financially independent: Hopefully, they are at a point where you need not worry about them financially anymore.
+If you are still helping fund schooling, housing, or other expenses, you may not be ready for reduced income in retirement.
 There is a balance between helping out family and having adult children who have yet to achieve a level of self-sufficiency.

-• You qualify for CPP and OAS: Additional government pensions in the form of CPP and OAS will help supplement your retirement lifestyle and can reduce the need to draw from your investments.
+- You qualify for CPP and OAS: Additional government pensions in the form of CPP and OAS will help supplement your retirement lifestyle and can reduce the need to withdraw from your investments.

-• You have hobbies: If you work until 65, retire and just stop, odds are you will not be happy nor healthy in retirement.
+- You have hobbies: If you work until 65, retire and just stop, odds are that you will not be happy nor healthy in retirement.
 Humans need physical, mental and emotional activity to stay healthy and often work provides some social interaction.

-• You have tried the retirement lifestyle: Build a budget for retirement and take it for a test drive.
-According to a 2016 Sun Life Financial report, the average retiree spends $2,611 a month.
+- You have tried the retirement lifestyle: Build a budget for retirement and take it for a test drive.
+According to a 2016 Sun Life Financial report (sunlife.ca), the average Canadian retiree spends $2,611 a month.
 Set your own amount for your desired lifestyle and try it for six months to see how you make out.

-• You have an up-to-date retirement plan: When have you last reviewed your retirement plan with your advisor?
+- You have an up-to-date retirement Plan: When have you last reviewed your retirement plan with your advisor?
 Is it up-to-date?
 Is he/she aware of your target retirement date?
 Life and financial goals evolve and change over the years.
-We recommend that you have your plan reviewed every three to five year or any time there is a major life event.
+We recommend that you have your plan reviewed every 3 to 5 years, or any time there is a major life event.